DOI-ONRR/doi-extractives-data/_case-studies/default.md

 layout: case-studies-landing
 description: While extractive industries made up 2.6% of the U.S. GDP in 2013, they play a much larger role in some local communities.
 For example, extractive industries make up more than a third of Wyoming’s GDP.
 At the county level, certain communities may be even more economically dependent on extractive industries.
 tag:
-- local
+- Local
-- case studies
+- Case studies
+- Community
+- Impact
-- revenue sustainability
+- Revenue sustainability
+- Iron
+- Copper
+- Gold
+- Coal
+- Oil
+- Gas
 permalink: /case-studies/
 nav_items:
   - name: title